Baton Rouge

 How Long Do You Have to Sue for Work-Related Injuries in Baton Rouge, Louisiana?

-In Louisiana, the statute of limitations for workers’ compensation claims is one year from the date of injury.
+In Louisiana, the statute of limitations for workers’ compensation claims is generally one year from the date of injury.
 This means that you have one year to file a workers’ compensation claim.
-The clock typically begins ticking on the date of injury, but if you did not discover your injury right away, you could have one year from the date of discovery to file your workers’ comp claim.
+The clock usually begins on the date of injury, but if you did not discover your injury right away, you may have one year from the date of discovery to file your claim.

-If you are suing your employer or another liable party in a separate personal injury claim, you have two years from the date of injury or date of discovery to file your lawsuit IF your claim occurred on or after July 1, 2024.
-For claims occurring before July 1, 2024, you have one year to file a lawsuit.
+If you are suing your employer or another responsible party in a personal injury claim, you typically have two years from the date of injury (or discovery) to file your lawsuit if your claim occurred on or after July 1, 2024.
+For claims before July 1, 2024, you have one year to file your lawsuit.

 Our Baton Rouge Work Accident Attorneys Can Help.
 Call (225) 209-9943 Today!

-Few firms in Louisiana have gone toe-to-toe with big employers and corporations like Clayton, Frugé & Ward.
-Our team has won record-breaking verdicts and settlements for the most serious work accidents in state history, including multiple life-changing plant explosions.
-When plaintiffs are up against enormous odds and an impossibly well-resourced defendant, they call us because we’ve been there before—and, more importantly, we’ve won.
+Few firms in Louisiana have faced large employers or corporations like Clayton, Frugé & Ward.
+Our team has won record-breaking verdicts and settlements for some of the most serious work accidents in state history, including major plant explosions and other devastating industrial incidents.
+When plaintiffs face powerful opponents and complex cases, they turn to us because we have already handled these kinds of cases—and, more importantly, we have succeeded.

 Call (225) 209-9943 or contact us online to schedule your free consultation.